 Preparing yourself for daily success is crucial.
 Again and again we see small business owners lament about not having the time to do what is necessary in the day.
 One of my first questions is “What were your goals for the day?” and most replies are something like “to just make it through the day.”

 Well, there can be more to life than just trying to keep you head above water.
 Running a successful small businesses is an all encompassing task, so you need to approach it with a targeted plan each and every day.

 Like an professional athlete trains for years to make it into the Olympics, you need to institute rigorous time management strategies into your workday everyday.
 Once you do, you’ll start seeing the benefits.
 We’ve all heard cliché, “by failing to prepare, we prepare to fail”, right?

 Process brings goals into reach.
 Like a morning routine, a work routine will give you stability, predictability, and consistency.
-Better yet, a solid, repeatable process allows for perspective so you’re not just flying blind.
+Better yet, a solid, repeatable process allows for you to develop a broader perspective of what you want to accomplish, so you’re not just flying blind.
 If you know, as a salesperson, that making 20 phone calls will result in scheduling an appointment, why wouldn’t you do it?